 Golf.com: #5 Minnesota public

-Designer: Scott Hoffman, Geoffrey Cornish, John Harris, Warren Rebholz (1996)
+Architects: Scott Hoffman, Geoffrey Cornish, John Harris and Warren Rebholz (1996)

 The Classic at Madden’s has been a perennially top 100 rated course in the United States for the past eleven years, and for great reason.

 This course was designed from the tournament tee boxes in, allowing for a challenging and fun track to all skill levels of golfers.

 2013 finds the Classic with a new charge: Trying to return the game of golf to walking and/or facilitating their world class caddy program.
 The signature (if you can say there is only one) hole on the course, the par four eleventh, was voted one of the three prettiest golf holes in the state of Minnesota.

 14. Greywalls at Marquette Golf Club (Marquette, MI):